cobaltpngsituation/cobaltpngsituation/README.md

 ###

-▸ Don't associate me with my friends.
-I'm myself, not them, and don't agree with or know about everything they do or say.
+▸ Don't associate me with my friends, please.
+I'm myself, not them, and am not aware of everything they do or say.

-▸ I believe in my mind, my OCs are alive, feel their own things, have their own interests, etc. Certain ocs don't like getting touched w/o permission, so pls respect their boundaries.
+▸ I believe in my mind, my OCs are alive, feel their own things, have their own interests, etc. Certain OCs don't like getting touched w/o permission, so please respect their boundaries.

-▸ I can be blunt if someone/something's bothering me.
-If I'm bothering you, please tell me, as I'd rather sort things civilly.
+▸ I can be blunt if someone/something's bothering me, but if I'm bothering you, please tell me, as I'd rather sort things civilly.

 ▸ I freely hide people if you meet my dni or not, or if you've harassed my friends or me.